Those beautiful, shiny icicles hanging from your roof aren't cool.

 - Anything outside that will let snow puddle on it when it melts

-It's tempting to put your home maintenance blinders on during the frigid winter months, so try to carve out a little time between your cocoa-and-Netflix binges to pull on your boots and take a slow lap around the outside of your home.
+It's tempting to put on your home maintenance blinders during the frigid winter months, so try to carve out time between your cocoa-and-Netflix binges to pull on your boots and take a slow lap around the outside of your home.

 Clearing away the beginnings of any ice buildup can save your wallet big time — and make more time for cozy viewing and sipping in the end.